StefFrustagli/narcissism-sources/README.md

 However, as I was building the site and researching images, I wasn't sure about the color anymore.
 My interest was piqued by an illustration with a red background, a black silhouette of a body, and white strings.
 The colour red conveys danger vibes and it would fit perfectly - but it was too 'strong' so I reverted to purple.

-Purple is neutral - it appears calm - yet mysterious and enigmatic, so in my mind it still evokes the alert feeling I want to reproduce.
+Purple is neutral - it appears calm - yet mysterious and enigmatic, so in my mind it still evokes the alert feeling I wanted to reproduce.
 And as I said, it reminds me of vampires.
 The appropriate analogy with vampires and narcissism will be used at some point; I'm not sure how yet.

 The colour purple is also associated with healing, and healing from narcissistic abuse is the ultimate hope for my users and the reason why I built this site.